-WARNING Regularly inspect and maintain all systems to prevent unexpected hazards associated with worn or faulty components.
+regularly or maintained can cause death, serious injury or damage to product.
+Inspect and maintain all systems to prevent unexpected hazards associated with worn or

 When replacement parts are required, use marine grade parts with equivalent characteristics, including type, strength and material.

 Marine grade parts are designed specifically for the conditions and environment they are exposed to.
 Using substandard parts could result in injury and product failure.